-The TOEFL (Test Of English as a Foreign Language) is an English exam designed to determine whether or not you are prepared to study or work in an English-speaking education system.
-Anglophone higher education institutions worldwide such as Bachelor Degree, Master or PhD have the TOEFL as an access requirement.
+The TOEFL, (Test Of English as a Foreign Language), is an English test designed to determine whether or not you are prepared to study or practice in an English-speaking educational system.
+English-speaking institutions of higher education around the world require the TOEFL as a prerequisite for admission to higher education programs such as Bachelor’s, Master’s or Doctoral degrees.

-The TOEFL is currently available in two formats: computer, or in writing.
-By TOEFL paper-it is considered as a subsidiary, and can only be performed each year in a few specific dates in regions where the possibility of access to tests in computer support is limited.
+The TOEFL is currently available in two formats: computer-based and written.
+The paper-based TOEFL is considered a subsidiary, and can only be taken, each year, on a few specific dates in those regions where the possibility of access to computer-based exams is limited.

-The TOEFL test is the preferred English language test in the USA and Canada, and also has wide recognition around the world, including Australia, UK and Ireland (although the institutions of these countries usually also accept IELTS results)
+The TOEFL is the preferred English language test in the USA and Canada, and is also widely recognised around the world, including Australia, the UK and Ireland (although institutions in these countries usually accept IELTS results as well)

-The TOEFL is administered by Educational Testing Services (ETS), a nonprofit private USA company that also manages many other tests such as the SAT (Scholastic Aptitude Test), GRE (Graduate Record Examination) and the GMAT (Graduate Management Admission Test).
+The TOEFL is managed by Educational Testing Services (ETS), a private, non-profit American company, which also manages many other tests, such as the SAT (Scholastic Aptitude Test), the GRE (Graduate Record Examination), and the GMAT (Graduate Management Admission Test).

-The Computer based TOEFL is currently the standard format of the TOEFL.
-In Spain, the computer test can be performed continuously in assessment centres in Barcelona, Madrid and Pamplona.
+The Computer-based TOEFL is currently the standard format for the TOEFL.
+In Spain, the computer-based test can be taken permanently in the assessment centers of Barcelona, Madrid and Pamplona.